Skip to main content

 Iran vs Australia (1998 FIFA World Cup playoff)

-This was the most thrilling intercontinental playoff in history.
+This was the most thrilling inter confederation playoff in history.
 Australia was still representing Oceania at that time, while Iran was the AFC's representative.
 They had to go through the interncontinental playoff stage following their defeat to Japan in the AFC playoff.
 The Socceroos were the favourite with the former England boss, Terry Venables, at the helm of the team.

 In the first leg at Tehran, Australia already secured a positive result by holding the host in a 1-1 draw.
 The young Harry Kewell opened the scoring before Khodadad Azizi netted the equaliser.
 In the reverse fixture at Melbourne, it was a dramatic turn for Team Melli.